kaitmkarl/kaitmkarl.github.io/_pages/about.md

 My experience spans both laboratory and field settings.
 I have studied parasite diversity in Peruvian frogs, worked to untangle the phylogenetics of gartersnakes, and tracked the movements of threatened Bird-voiced Treefrogs in the swamps of southern Illinois.
 My current projects include investigating how climate variability affects the phenology of Western Diamondback Rattlesnakes in the Arizona-Sonora Desert and describing several novel parasite species infecting reptiles and amphibians.

-Art has always been central to how I engage with wildlife.
-Since childhood, I’ve kept illustrated field journals that document the wildlife I observe.
+Art has always been central to how I engage with nature.
+Since my early childhood, I’ve kept a collection of drawings and notes documenting the species I observe.
 As a teenager, I began using art as a tool for conservation, donating my paintings to nonprofit auctions and raising over $20,000 to support rattlesnake conservation efforts.
-You can view my scientific illustration portfolio and rattlesnake artwork [Portfolio](https://kaitmkarl.github.io/portfolio/).
+You can view my scientific illustration portfolio and rattlesnake artwork [here](https://kaitmkarl.github.io/portfolio/).

 Now, as a PhD student, I aim to integrate ecological fieldwork, genomics, and science communication to protect the species that first inspired me.
 Through research, art, and outreach, I strive to bridge the gap between people and the biodiversity we share our world with.